Lexxeous/technical_references/Postman/Postman Management.md

     - Can pass data to other requests
     - Use for URLs, authentication, etc...

-  * Data (???):
+  * Data (`pm.iterationData`):
-    - Used when working with multiple datasets
+    - Used when working with external datasets
     - Exist only during the execution of an iteration
+    - Import when using collection runner
     - Can only be set from a CSV or JSON file

   * Local (`pm.variables`):